Yuliya Malinina | July 18th, 2017

 - Web Analytics

-Many areas of the client’s Marketplace were covered well by features and workflows, e.g. the following parts of eCommerce Marketplace were developed well:
+Many areas of the client’s Marketplace were covered well by features and workflows.
+The following parts of eCommerce Marketplace were already well-developed:

 - Price management rules and alerts/validations.

-- Publishing significant volume of content/price/inventory data to Frontend.
+- Publishing a significant volume of content/price/inventory data to Frontend.

-- Automatic order routing and the whole order management process.
+- Automatic order routing and the entire order management process.

-- Support for multiple websites on Frontend side.
+- Support for multiple websites on the Frontend side.

-After the careful review we identified two places that were not advanced enough and could interfere the client to evolve the Marketplace in the future:
+After careful review, we identified two areas that were not advanced enough and could hinder the development of the client’s Marketplace in the future:

 - Low automation in supplier integration and insufficient integration visibility for suppliers.

-- nonoptimal selling model was chosen for building Frontend: Owner branded – was chosen; the best recommended was Supplier Branded.
+- Non-optimal selling model chosen to build Frontend: Owner Branded model was used; the best recommended was Supplier Branded.

 - Workflows to monitor the onboarding process and activity status for every supplier;